Albury Entertainment Centre

 Located on the corner of Panmure and Plummer Streets in South Albury, the Plummer Park Community Garden was installed over July and August 2017.
 This well-loved neighbourhood playground now boasts 22 garden beds with plans for new fences.
 Once again this community garden was supported by funds from AlburyCity's Community and Cultural Grants.

-Future community gardens are being planned by community groups in North Albury and Norris Park.
+Future community gardens are being planned by community groups in North Albury and West Albury.

-The community garden has limited space but we are keen to hear from you if you are interested in being involved in the community garden.
+Each community garden has limited space but we are keen to hear from you if you are interested in being involved.